 An estimated Funding allocation will be flowed to the Service Provider at the beginning of the year to support with CWELCC workforce compensation expenditures.
 Following the initial allocation, the Service Provider will receive an estimated monthly allocation to support with the ongoing costs related to the implementation of the workforce compensation.
 Depending on the total recovery/deficit noted in the Quarterly Requirements workbook tab entitled "Wage Comp.
 Reconciliation", the remaining monthly payment(s) may be adjusted.
-A final reconciliation will occur at year-end (January 20, 2023).
+A final reconciliation will occur annually based on the fourth-quarter report.